jvazquez1980/jvazquez1980/README.md

 📚I'm passionate about continuous improvement, research, and [learning](https://www.linkedin.com/in/javier-v%C3%A1zquez-taboada-b8269693/details/certifications/).

 ## 🏆 Experience
+- Senior QA in FCM
+-
-- Senior Specialist QA Exoticca (Since January 2024)
+- Senior Specialist QA Exoticca

 - Senior Quality Engineer- Exoticca (Since June 2023): As a Senior Quality Engineer, I bring a wealth of technical expertise and experience to the table, specializing in advanced testing methodologies and automation techniques.